Healthy Starbucks Drinks and Menu ItemsThis post may contain affiliate links. Please read my disclosure.

 - When it comes to food, fresh and plant-based is best.
 Stick to anything under 250-300 calories that has either fresh fruit or veggies as part of the meal.
 For their salads, use salt & pepper and avoid the prepared dressing.

 Healthy Starbucks Drinks: What to order and what to avoid!

 My main issue with most of the drinks at Starbucks is the ridiculous amount of sugar in them.
 Why does sugar matter?
 Too much sugar can lead to weight gain, cavities, blood sugar problems/diabetes and an increased risk of heart disease, among other health conditions.
-In fact, 60% of baby boomers will be managing a chronic condition, like diabetes, by 2030, and 20% of Americans have cavities.
 So limiting added sugar is really important to overall health and wellness!

 While Starbucks typically relies on a variety of sugary flavors to craft their signature coffee beverages (watch out, pumpkin spice), there are ways to have delicious drinks without these syrups.
 Even their sugar-free syrups are to be avoided, but if you’re really craving something like a pumpkin spice latte – get it with the sugar-free syrup once in a while and you will be able to keep your drink to around 90 calories.
 Definitely not something you want to order regularly though, even with the sugar-free syrup!

 The most nutritious Starbucks options are devoid of sweeteners altogether.

 Here are some of the Healthy Starbucks Drinks I’d recommend: